 In 1970, Alistair Findlay was drawn to become part of a new breed of Scottish social workers.
 His new memoir Mollycoddling the Feckless: A Social Work Memoir is thoughtful, progressive, humane – and funny.
 He conveys how he and his fellow workers shared friendship and banter in what can be a hard and thankless job, and yet one that can also be hugely rewarding.
 Adding to the emerging voices telling their first-hand realities of working in our public services, Alistair reflects on the changing landscape of the profession after 30 years on the front line, in the first ever memoir of a career in Scottish social work.

 Admission to this event is free and all are welcome.
-Please reserve your free ticket at the Eventbrite page here.
+Please reserve your free ticket at the Waterstones event page here.